by P. Novakovic, MD

-PM is a key to the lower extremity.
-Association of the PM with sciatic and other nerves in the gluteal area make PMS a very frequent pathological condition.
-As a matter of fact every abnormality on the lower extremity starting from the thigh down to the foot (from active trigger points in hamstring muscles to Plantar Fasciitis) may be directly connected to PMS.
+PM is key to the lower extremity.
+The association of PM with sciatic and other nerves in the gluteal area makes PMS a very frequent pathological condition.
+In fact, every abnormality on the lower extremity, from the thigh down to the foot (from active trigger points in hamstring muscles to Plantar Fasciitis), may be directly connected to PMS.

 This article consists of three parts.
 Part I will review the anatomy and physiology of PM, Part II will present the evaluation of the patient with tension in PM and Sciatica and Part III will show the entire MEDICAL MASSAGE PROTOCOL in cases of PMS.

-The PM originates inside the pelvis on the anterior surfaces of the sacrum and the sacro-iliac joint, exits the pelvis via the greater sciatic foramen, and inserts into the greater trochanter (see Fig. 1).
+The PM originates inside the pelvis on the anterior surfaces of the sacrum, and the sacroiliac joint exits the pelvis via the greater sciatic foramen and inserts it into the greater trochanter (see Fig. 1).

 a